MarcinOrlowski/monolith-mhl/README.md

 desktop and select `Desktop and Wallpaper` from context menu.
 Next click `Get New Plugins…` and search for `Monolith MHL` and then click `Install…`.

+## Usage

+By the design, Monolith can (and will) feature multiple "effects" that can be used as your live wallpaper.
+Said effects like "Rainbow Waves" or "Lava Lamp" are the cornerstone of the visual effects, however aside the the main effects, Monolith also comes post processing filtering, like color correction, blur, chromatic abberation and more.
+And the order of filters in the pipeline matters and affects final effects!

 ## Feedback

 The Monolith MHL wallpaper hub is available on the [KDE Store](https://store.kde.org/p/2353773/).